MaDHouSe79/mh-parkingV2/README.md

 - `/addvip [id] [amount]` Add a player as vip (admin only)
 - `/removevip [id]` Remove a vip player (admin only)

-# Save front wheels angle
-- Before you press `E` press the keys `A` or `D` to turn your wheels and it will save that angle on your parked vehicle.

 # Read Files
 [README FILES](https://github.com/MaDHouSe79/mh-parkingV2/tree/main/readme)